 Some insurers will ask you to call them to discuss breakdown cover for specialist vehicles.

 To get the right commercial breakdown cover think about:

 How many vehicles you want to cover

-What cover you need, e.g. do you need European cover?
+What cover you need, for example if you need European cover

 Whether you need to cover a specialist vehicle

-Look at how quickly each provider can get to you; some estimate they will be with you within 45 minutes or less.
+Look at how quickly each provider can get to you as some estimate they will be with you within 45 minutes or less.
 The faster you get back on the road, the better for your business.

 When you know what cover you need for your vehicle or fleet, shop around to find the right policy at the best price.